YuriyGuts/syno-plex-update/README.md

 Can be set up as a scheduled task in DSM to run regularly.
 Can write log messages to Log Center.

 Tested on DSM 6 and DSM 7.
+Also supports DSM 7.2.2+ builds incompatible with the earlier versions.

 ![image](https://user-images.githubusercontent.com/2750531/149373978-6e88c098-30f2-4c28-860e-5eb459faf369.png)